hello-robot/stretch_ai/docs/llm_agent.md

   - `match_method` - either `feature` or `class`; if `feature`, the robot will attempt to match the object to a feature vector, and if `class`, the robot will attempt to match the object to a class label.
   - `target_object: str` - the name of the object to grasp.
 Must be a class label if `match_method` is `class`.
   - `servo_to_grasp: bool` - if it should use visual servoing to grasp.
 If false, will grasp open-loop based on past head observations, which relies on good hand-eye calibration, a well-calibrated head, and accurate base pose estimates.
 True is strongly recommended.
   - `show_servo_gui: bool` - if it should show the visual servoing GUI.
-This is useful for debugging, but is not necessary for normal operation.
-If you are having trouble with grasping, you may want to set this to `True` to see what the robot is seeing.
+This is useful for debugging; if you are having trouble with grasping, you may want to set this to `True` to see what the robot is seeing.
 Can cause issues if OpenCV is not installed properly - see [Common Issues](#common-issues) below.

 _Click to follow the link to YouTube:_